Glossary of AI Development Terms

 Terminal Integration

-Section titled “Terminal Integration”Direct access to command line from within the tool.
-Claude Code is terminal-native, while Cursor provides integrated terminal panels.
+Section titled “Terminal Integration”Direct command-line access within the tool.
+Claude Code is terminal-native.
+Cursor integrates terminals in the IDE.
+Codex CLI runs directly in your shell.

 Thinking Tokens

-Basic unit of text processed by LLMs, typically 3-4 characters.
-Context windows and pricing are measured in tokens.
+The basic unit of text processed by LLMs.
+Roughly 3-4 characters in English.
+Context windows, pricing, and rate limits are all measured in tokens.

 Ultrathink

-Section titled “Ultrathink”Claude Code’s maximum reasoning mode, allocating the most computational resources for extremely complex problems requiring deep analysis.
+Section titled “Ultrathink”Claude Code’s maximum reasoning mode.
+Allocates the highest computational budget for extremely complex problems requiring deep analysis.
+Use sparingly — it is slower and more expensive, but significantly more capable on hard problems.

 Version Control Integration